 Adjust for Variables

 There are many factors that go into the daily interactions that affect sales data.
 For your demand forecast to be successful, you need to account for any variables that may sway your data one way or another, such as natural disasters or unexpected store closures.
+Another factor is if the product is seasonal or trendy, as intermittent demand or future demand can make it harder to create an accurate forecast.

 Document Sales and Demand Trends